 Business partnering is a hot topic in the FP&A community nowadays.
 Why?
-Because FP&A needs to increase its value for the business and the way to do it is through of business partnering.
+Because FP&A needs to increase its value for the business, and the way to do it is through business partnering.

 In this article, I would rather like to address a few practical challenges, the following two in particular: